ChetanMandloi/scannerSane/README.md

 TODO:

     Add application logic to pyqt elements in gui.
+    Integrate all pieces together into functioning module within gui.
     Start binding SANE calls to the gui elements to be executed in seperate worker threads.
     Implement different output file types along with relevant settings needed.
 Implement the changes to gui Implement a method to select ROI from gui.